AnanyaRahaman/LLMs_SQL_Understading/README.md

      ```

 2. **Changing Join Order** ("Join_Order")
-   - Assesses the model's understanding of join operations by altering the order of tables in the join clause.
+   - This involves altering the order of tables in the join clause.
    - **Example**:
      ```sql
      -- Original Query